Udrakan/baroita/README.md

   - thorium ores are extremely rare
   - uraninite deconstructs into only 1 uranium
-  - removed faraday artifact from random artifact spawns (no challenge, free fuel) -updated tonic liquid's damage heal type from old internal damage to "damage" (it slowly heals again)
+  - removed faraday artifact from random artifact spawns (no challenge, free fuel)
+ - updated tonic liquid's damage heal type from old internal damage to "damage" (it slowly heals again)